• Skip to primary navigation

 hobak bokkeum3 e1596165407360 - Hobak Bokkeum (Stir-fried Zucchini)

-• Heat a pan with the oil over medium high heat.
+• Heat a pan with a tablespoon of cooking oil over medium high heat.
 Add the zucchini, garlic and saeujeot (or salt or fish sauce) to the pan.
 Cook for 2 to 3 minutes, stirring well.
 Add 2 tablespoons of water to the pan while stir frying.
 You can add another spoon or two of water if the pan is dry.

 DSC 0083 640x428 - Hobak Bokkeum (Stir-fried Zucchini)